-More detailed information, including examples of refund and repayment calculations, is available in the admission and the student financial services offices.
+More detailed information, including examples of refund and repayment calculations, is available in the admission, bursar, and financial aid offices.

 Any federal aid recipient who is taking a leave of absence or withdrawing within the ninth week should be aware that a return of federal aid may be required even though full tuition and room and board charges will be incurred.

 Students who take a leave of absence, withdraw, or are on a continuation leave and are also Title IV aid recipients should be aware of the following:

 The U.S. Reserve Officer Training Corps (ROTC) programs include the U.S. Army, Navy-Marine Corps, and Air Force ROTC programs.
 These programs are offered at host colleges throughout the nation, including many colleges located in New York State.
 Ithaca College participates only with the army and air force ROTC programs in partnership with Cornell University.
 To inquire into army ROTC call 607-255-4006; for air force ROTC, call 607-255-4004.

 Each of the three programs has separate application procedures, eligibility requirements, scholarship award schedules, and service obligations.
 All programs offer merit-based scholarships to undergraduates, with some assistance available for graduate students, depending on the service.

 Additional information about the different service programs and a list of the colleges hosting them can be obtained through the following websites:

 Army ROTC -- http://armyrotc.cornell.edu/